lingtalfi/CSRFTools/doc/api/Ling/CSRFTools/CSRFProtector.md

 The CSRFProtector class.

-This class is a singleton.
+This class can be used as a singleton, or as a regular class (it's an hybrid).

 How this class works